Glimpse/StickerApp/README.md

   ```
 * Create an Azure VM with Jenkins installed (these instructions assume that the Jenkins server will be installed outside of the Kubernetes cluster).
 To create a Jenkins VM, follow the [quick start](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template).

+Connect to the Jenkins VM and install the following:
+1.)
+Docker
+2.)
+Kubectl
+3.)
+Helm

 #### Jenkins VM setup
 Once you have the Jenkins VM setup, log into the Jenkins web portal and perform the following configuration: